If you’re interested in joining the Initiative as a member, please email the Initiative Chair, Mary-Elizabeth Gifford.

 Our What – Our coalition will work together in the following ways:

 - CODES OF ETHICS: Serve as an online home for a virtual “wisdom well” of ethical standards and psychedelic industry best practices.
-Aggregate and share materials ranging from the Ethical Framework generated by the MAPS (Multidisciplinary Association for Psychedelic Studies) Public Benefit Corporation, to the recently evolved North Star Pledge, to links to the fierce conversations on ethics and corporate conduct hosted by Bioneers, the Chacruna Institute, the Harvard Divinity School, and elsewhere.
-Eventually, it is possible that accord may be reached on what a shared international industry standard may look like, but first, it will be important to familiarize the emerging field with all the remarkable work that has already been done—and honor this work by driving public awareness and increasing access by providing it with a home.
+Aggregate and share materials.
+Eventually, it is possible that accord may be reached on what shared international industry and community standards may look like, but first, it will be important to familiarize the emerging field with all the remarkable work that has already been done by the many organizations active in the field long before the Psychedelics & Healing Initiative launched.
+We honor this already-existing work by driving public awareness and increasing access by providing it with an online home.

 - PSYCHEDELICS AND HEALING BOOKCLUB: The first ongoing pan-industry gathering to generate a sense of intention and purpose through the communal experience of sharing the close reading of some of the field’s great books and rich text traditions.
 From Aldous Huxley’s The Doors of Perception to Michael Pollan’s How to Change Your Mind, much of today’s practical work in psychedelics and healing is framed by an agenda guided by science, but just as equally informed by germinal psychedelic books and essays.
-The Psychedelics and Healing Bookclub will be a regular monthly Psychedelics and Healing Initiative feature on Zoom, featuring a roster of guest hosts.
+The Psychedelics & Healing Bookclub will be a regular quarterly tradition featuring a roster of guest hosts.

 - GLOSSARY OF TERMS: A living document that will shift and grow in real time, this online document will aggregate knowledge from global sources and make available a ready reference for industry in which the science may be new, but the traditions are ancient.
 This feature will function to honor both.